Skip to main content

 5.8.
 We also undertake joint inspections with Estyn, the inspectorate for education and training in Wales.
 These inspections will consider the care and education provided in regulated non-school settings eligible for funding for part-time education.
 Joint inspections will include inspection of the care provided for all children up to the age of twelve and the education of three- and four-year-old children that do not receive education in a maintained setting.

 5.9.
-A separate guidance has been developed setting out the way in which these settings will be jointly inspected.
+A separate handbook has been developed setting out the way in which these settings will be jointly inspected.

 Length of inspections